Steps To Buying A Home

 Determine Your Budget

 How much do you want to spend?
 How much can you afford?
 Consult a Mortgage Broker to help you determine this, and obtain a Pre-qualification Financing letter.
-This letter, issued by your Mortgage Broker will not only indicate how much the bank will likely be willing to loan you, but also will assist to show you are a qualified, serious buyer.
+This letter, issued by your Mortgage Broker will not only indicate how much the bank will likely be willing to loan you, but also may assist later when bidding to show that you are a qualified, serious buyer.

 Select Your Broker

 Working with one professional broker is wisest.
 Personal referrals help if you've never purchased a home or are new to a particular area.
 When you commit to one broker and are serious about purchasing a property, ask them for their undivided attention and commitment to finding you the best property.
 That broker, knowing you are committed, should go the extra mile to please you.